 More impressively, the Wizards won, 108-104 in overtime...without Caron!
 Antawn Jamison had another double-double - this one featuring 20 rebounds to go along with 24 points - and DeShawn Stevenson scored 20, making five three-pointers.

-Anthony Parker fell through the net just as the buzzer sounded to send the game to an extra period.
+Washington nearly threw the game a way after an eerily similar last second prayer from Anthony Parker fell through the net just as the buzzer sounded to send the game to an extra period.
 Where's Michael Ruffin when you need him?
 But the Wizards held strong in the overtime, relying on five points from AJ and a key triple from the Locksmith to lock up their 24th win - just their fifth without Butler in 21 tries over the last two seasons.

+Now back to the bench for a minute.
+Blatche stepped up huge in a starting role, but the Wizards also got a huge lift from those role players sitting next to the assistant coaches.
 Roger Mason scored 13 points, including three treys, and the long forgotten Dominic McGuire pulled down a monstrous 10 rebounds in a career-high 21 minutes.
 Remember him?
 That other guy the Wizards drafted this season to be a presence on the defensive end?
 I guess Eddie needed an injury to his star to jog his memory.

 It was a great team performance and a big lift for the team's confidence to realize that it can win without two of the big three.